- News & events

 We are committed to building long-term capacity and creating new opportunities for Indigenous community members, students and researchers to obtain training and engage in advanced health knowledge creation, development of Indigenous Methodologies, public health and population health intervention development, evaluation, and surveillance, in preparation for future leadership roles.

 Graduates will gain enhanced knowledge of Indigenous Methods and First Nations’ data governance.
-As well, graduates will gain knowledge and skills: in qualitative research methods combined with quantitative approaches to both data gathering and evaluation (mental health position); collection and laboratory-based analysis of biospecimens (biological mechanisms position); and Indigenous community-based research practices.
+As well, graduates will gain knowledge and skills in the collection and laboratory-based analysis of biospecimens and Indigenous community-based research practices.
 Students will also be able to demonstrate the ability to apply these skills in “real work and community” settings such as the NTC Health Services units and the FNHA.

 What will I learn?

-To earn this MSc degree, you must successfully complete an original research study using qualitative research methods combined with quantitative approaches (mental health position) or collection and laboratory-based analysis of biospecimens (biological mechanisms position) — coupled with Indigenous community-based research practices.
+To earn this MSc or PhD degree, you must successfully complete an original research study using the collection and laboratory-based analysis of biospecimens coupled with Indigenous community-based research practices.
 You will learn these methods through coursework and the practical experience of conducting your own original research.